reposense/RepoSense/docs/dg/report.md

 ![report architecture](../images/report-architecture.png)

-The main Vue object (`app.vue`) is responsible for loading the report via an async call to `api.js`, which parses `summary.json`.
+The main Vue object (`app.vue`) is responsible for loading the report via an async call to `api.ts`, which parses `summary.json`.
 Its `repos` attribute is tied to the global `window.REPOS`, and is passed into the various other modules when the information is needed.

 The report interface is broken down into two main parts
 - the summary view